 Hilarious and embarrassing.
 This is not even a song.
 It’s like a monologue set to some vague drum beat.
 And he drops the word “swag” a few times.

 Even more perplexing: why any other musician would want to rap to such dead lyrics or music.
 But Soulja Boy’s music has been used in the past by other musicians (yes, clearly not by him) to comment on war (that time, it was on child soldiers in Sierra Leone).

-I don’t have much time for the phenomenon that is Soulja Boy and his nonsensical lyrics.
+As I argued before, I don’t have much time for the phenomenon that is Soulja Boy and his nonsensical lyrics.
 Like in “Turn My Swag On.”
-But a German group, Die Orsons, took the song, slowed it down, gave it a acoustic feel, worked in some images from a short film, some CNN audio, an interview with former child soldier Ismael Beah, and made it into a protest/PR for a campaign about stopping child soldiers.
+But a German group, Die Orsons, took the song, slowed it down, gave it a acoustic feel, worked in some images from a short film, some CNN audio, an interview with former child soldier Ismael Beah, and made it into a protest/PR for a campaign about ending the participation of children in wars.

 But back to the present.